hirosystems/docs/docs/stacks-2.1-upgrades.md

 ![image](../docs/images/stacks_2.1_periods.jpeg)

-Now that you have a general understanding of Stacks 2.1 and the PoX changes and what to expect let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 updates.
+Now that you have a general understanding of Stacks 2.1 and the PoX changes and what to expect let's dive into each product and understand the new features or improvements to the existing features for Stacks 2.1 upgrade.

 ## Clarinet

-This section explains the Stacks 2.1 updates for Clarinet.
+This section explains the Stacks 2.1 upgrade for Clarinet.

 ### Update Devnet settings

-This sections helps you update your Devnet settings to work with the Stacks 2.1 updates.
+This sections helps you update your Devnet settings to work with the Stacks 2.1 upgrade.

 If you are new to Clarinet, refer to the [Getting started](../docs/clarinet/getting-started.md) guide to install clarinet, [set up local development environment](clarinet/how-to-guides/how-to-set-up-local-development-environment.md) and [create your project](clarinet/how-to-guides/how-to-create-new-project.md)

 To upgrade your clarinet version, you can refer to [install from a pre-built binary](clarinet/getting-started.md#install-from-a-pre-built-binary) or [install from source using Cargo](clarinet/getting-started.md#install-from-source-using-cargo).

-After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml`.
+After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml` (here after referred to as **devnet.toml**).

-You'll find a section [devnet] with the following settings.
+Find the section [devnet] with the following settings.

 ```
 [devnet]